SquidMonkey16/particle-function-generator/README.md

-# Particle Function Generator
+# Particle Function Generator (Bedrock)
-This program lets you convert a drawing into a function of minecraft particle commands.
+This program lets you convert a drawing into a function of Minecraft particle commands for Bedrock Edition.
 For every square you color, a particle command will be created.

 ![Function Generation Example](funcGenerationExample.gif)